CenterForOpenScience/pydocx/docs/plugins.rst

 If it's something that should exist, the
 PyDocX project is always open to new contributions.
-Details of how to contibute can be found in :doc:`/development`.
+Details of how to contribute can be found in :doc:`/development`.

 For things that don't fit in the core